Vietnamese language: Vietnamese alphabet

-The Vietnamese alphabet contains 29 letters, including one digraph (đ) and nine with diacritics, five of which are used to designate tone (i.e. à, á, ả, ã, and ạ) and the other four used for separate letters of the Vietnamese alphabet (ă, â/ê/ô, ơ, ư).

-This romanised script became predominant over the course of the early 20th century, when education became widespread and a simpler writing system was found to be more expedient for teaching and communication with the general population.
+The romanised script became predominant over the course of the early 20th century, when education became widespread and a simpler writing system was found to be more expedient for teaching and communication with the general population.
 The French colonial administration sought to eliminate Chinese writing, Confucianism, and other Chinese influences from Vietnam.
-French superseded Chinese in administration.
+French superseded Literary Chinese in administration.
 Vietnamese written with the alphabet became required for all public documents in 1910 by issue of a decree by the French Résident Supérieur of the protectorate of Tonkin.
 In turn, Vietnamese reformists and nationalists themselves encouraged and popularized the use of chữ Quốc ngữ.
 By the middle of the 20th century, most writing was done in chữ Quốc ngữ, which became the official script on independence.

 Nevertheless, chữ Hán was still in use during the French colonial period and as late as World War II was still featured on banknotes, but fell out of official and mainstream use shortly thereafter.
 The education reform by North Vietnam in 1950 eliminated the use of chữ Hán and chữ Nôm.
 Today, only a few scholars and some extremely elderly people are able to read chữ Nôm or use it in Vietnamese calligraphy.
 Priests of the Jing minority in China (descendants of 16th-century migrants from Vietnam) use songbooks and scriptures written in chữ Nôm in their ceremonies.